javierhf/pub-technical-write-me/docs/articles/understanding-apidocs/index.md

 > an API documentation should provide, at least, the following information

 What does it mean?
-It means that **we can provide the information under different sections' naming** (and even add more sections or merge them!) as far as we address our API business goals and user's needs.
+It means that **we can provide the information under different sections' naming** (and even add more sections or merge them!) as far as we address our API business goals and users' needs.
 In other words:&#x20;

 > _Know your API's business, know your users' needs_.